 Translation: Wall Street and Main Street are much more in tune with bull markets than bear markets.

-Like all rules on Wall Street, Bob Farrell's rules are not meant has hard and fast rules.
+Like all rules on Wall Street, Bob Farrell's 10 rules are not intended to be considered hard and fast or set in stone.
 There are exceptions to every rule.
-Nevertheless, these rules will benefit traders and investors by helping them to look beyond the emotions and the headlines.
-Being aware of sentiment can prevent traders from selling near the bottom and buying near the top, which often goes against our instincts.
-Individual investors and traders are often most confident at the top.
-At the same time, they are often the most pessimistic at market bottoms.
-Being aware of these emotions is the first step to conquering them.
+Nevertheless, these rules will benefit you as a trader or as an investor by helping you to look beyond the latest news headlines or your gut emotions.
+Being aware of sentiment can prevent traders from selling near the bottom and buying near the top, which often goes against our natural instincts.
+Human nature causes individual investors and traders to often feel most confident at the top of a market.
+At the same time, they often feel most pessimistic or cautious at market bottoms.
+Awareness of these emotions and their potential consequences is the first step towards conquering their adverse effects.